-Homemade baked plantain chips made in the Oven tossed with a little bit of Oil, Salt, and Black pepper.
-They’re healthy, gluten-free, vegan and absolutely delicious.
-Make these your go-to if you are craving for a salty, crunchy and satisfying snack!
+Homemade baked plantain chips made in the oven tossed with a little bit of Oil, Salt, and Black pepper.
+They’re healthy, gluten-free, vegan, and absolutely delicious.
+Make these your go-to if you are craving a salty, crunchy, and satisfying snack!

-Plantain chips are great for snacks or appetizer.
+Plantain chips are great for snacks or appetizers.
 Served along with Guacamole Dip.
 Sometimes, I also Sometimes I serve with mayo-ketchup in a 1:1 ratio or simply crunch on it as is.

 Can I make the slices chunkier?